azothjs/azoth/docs/channels/transform.md

 ## Using Channels in JSX

 Both the child node `{...}` expression container and the `<Component/>` syntax accept asynchronous data sources.
-These do more or less the same thing:
+Either of these syntaxes do more or less the same thing:

 ```jsx
 <ul>{CatsChannel}</ul>;